NTT-DATA-Cloud-Transformation/docker-hands-on-lab/lab/step3.md

 On KataKoda, after a few moments you will be able to visit the with the URL https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/

 If you are running the container locally, you can visit the nginx default web page at:

 http://ContainerIP:80

 Now kill the container by hitting Control-C. If you revisit the page again, you will not see it.
 This is because the container the process have exited.

 Now re-run the same container in deamon mode using `-d` as follows:
 `docker run -p 80:80 -d --name=mywebsite  nginx`{{execute}}

 `mywebsite` is just a name, you can give your container a different name if you like.

 Now confirm that your container is running using:
 `docker ps`{{execute}}

 You shall see the nginx container in the list.
+You can revisit the URL https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/ to show nginx running.
+Since Docker is now running in daemon mode, you can no longer see the logs in stdout.
+To view the logs you'll need to use the command `docker logs mywebsite`{{execute}}

 You can stop this container using docker `docker stop mywebsite`{{execute}}